The Simplified Interface in Livestream Studio is a good option for customers with smaller production setups looking for minimal clutter.

 The most noticeable change can be seen in the upper portion of the interface.
 The Preview/Program monitors are replaced by a single Output monitor; whichever source is in this monitor is what your viewers are seeing.
 You will also notice the mixing panel that includes transition, graphics overlay, advert, and fade-to-black controls is also gone.

-The Tabs containing your various production elements (graphics, media, etc.) will default to the 1 Column setting, meaning the lower portion of the Studio interface will be grouped into one column rather than have a divider splitting them into two interchangeable columns.
+The Tabs containing your various production elements (graphics, media, etc.) will default to the Flat setting, meaning the lower portion of the Studio interface will be grouped into one column rather than have a divider splitting them into two interchangeable columns.

-Your default production elements will also reduce to one GFX channel and one Media bin in addition to your single camera.
-You can still add to your setup by going to Settings: Inputs.
+Your default production elements will also reduce to one GFX channel and one Media bin in addition to any detected cameras.
+You can still add to your setup by going the Inputs tab and selecting Add Input.

 To switch between your video sources in this mode, use your mouse and left-click on the desired source in your multi-view.
-The source will transition into Output.
+The source will transition into the Output monitor.

 Using Graphics in Simple Mode

 To overlay graphics in this mode, navigate to the GFX tab.
-Add a graphic by browsing the Graphics Store or by clicking + Add Custom Layers to build your own.
+Add a graphic by browsing the Graphics Store or by clicking + Create Custom Graphic to build your own.

 You will see your graphics preview and settings on the left side with the ability to add and edit data fields on the right side.